Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/animalery.md

 * incest: isn't inbreeding, and can be consensual
 * pædophilia: can be consensual (with, or without, parental consent), and seduction at any age is still exploitation/manipulation/ETC (can animals be seduced?)
 * genital mutilation: circumcision is fine, but not FGM?
-* dressing provocatively: isn't flashing (would you stroll around, on your own, in a poverty-stricken neighbourhood with a transparent briefcase/bag/ETC full of money? you could be advertising yourself to gold-diggers, but are more likely to get mugged, than raped)
+* dressing provocatively: isn't flashing (would you stroll around, on your own, in a poverty-stricken neighbourhood with a transparent briefcase/bag/ETC full of money? you could be advertising yourself to gold-diggers, but are more likely to get mugged, than raped ...people only see you for what you look like, and not who you are)
 * raping: feels good